Company Registration in Bahrain

 • Annual submission of the audited financial statement required

-A branch of a foreign company that is incorporated and registered outside the Kingdom of Bahrain may be established as an operational office, a representative office, or a regional office.
+A foreign company branch that is incorporated and registered outside the Kingdom of Bahrain may be established as an operational office, a representative office, or a regional office.

 Main Features